 Past titles include a limited edition of Our History in New York by Linsey Abrams, Nortada, The North Wind by Michelle Valladares, Ghost Stories by E.M.
 Broner, The Power to Dream: Interviews with Women in the Creative Arts by Nancy Jo Hoy, Safe House by Burt Shulman, House of Waiting by Marina Tamar Budhos, and the anthologies Girls, edited by Edith Chevat, Laurie Piette, and Angie Argabrite, and The Breast, edited by Susan Thames and Marin Gazzaniga.
-The Escapist, a novel by our managing editor, David Puretz, is forthcoming from Global City Press.
-Also forthcoming is a new collection of poetry from Michelle Valladares.
+The Escapist, a novel by our managing editor, David Puretz, is the newest release from Global City Press.
+Forthcoming is a new collection of poetry from Michelle Valladares.

 David Puretz, Editorial Director